What is PrimaLoft?

 If you’ve bought any outdoor gear in recent years, you’ve likely come across the term Primaloft.
-It’s found in insulated jackets like the Patagonia Nano Puff, hiking socks like the Keela Expedition, ski gloves like the Black Diamond Recon and hiking boots like the Danner Arctic 600, and that’s just the tip of the iceberg.
+It’s found in insulated jackets like the Patagonia Nano Puff, many of the best hiking socks like the Keela Expedition, ski gloves like the Black Diamond Recon and hiking boots like the Danner Arctic 600, and that’s just the tip of the iceberg.
 But what is Primaloft anyway, and what’s so great about it?
 All this technical jargon doesn’t do you much good if you don’t know what benefits it brings to the gear you’re wearing, so we decided to investigate this common technology so you know just what it’s doing for you on the mountain.

 What is PrimaLoft?